davidMkCodes/Elephant-Mouse-Multi-Threading-Game/README.md

 "# Elephant-Mouse-Multi-Threading-Game"
+Download files and run in command prompt w/ the following arguments.

 Input (Integers): (number of rows) (number of columns) (striking distance) (number of elephants) (number of mice) Example input: 100 100 6 4 7